Exciting, engaging and fun food education–children and teenagers work together to learn valuable life skills in our Kitchen-Garden.

 The Planting Garden is eco-friendly: recycled water is used for irrigation; a frog bog provides a habitat for local frogs; school fruit and vegetables scraps are utilised to make compost and feed the worms and chooks; the worm farm assists in providing natural fertiliser for the vegetable beds; and the chickens supply eggs for the student kitchen.

-Sustainability actions initiated by our students include growing Bidgee-widgee plants to take to Healesville Sanctuary to help feed the critically endangered Orange Bellied Parrot (there are only about 50 left in the world); Nude Food Thursdays to eliminate the need for portion packing and wrapping; and completing the first part of Bialik’s Indigenous Garden helps prevent soil damage and provide a habitat for local species.
+Sustainability actions initiated by our students include growing Bidgee-widgee plants to take to Healesville Sanctuary to help feed the critically endangered Orange Bellied Parrot (there are only about 50 left in the world); Nude Food Thursdays to eliminate the need for portion packing and wrapping; and Bialik’s Indigenous Garden helps prevent soil damage and provide a habitat for local species.

 2015 Gold Winners!

 Our phenomenal, award-winning Kitchen Garden has scooped up more accolades at the 2015 Boroondara Sustainability Awards.
 Once again, Bialik achieved a Gold Award – this time for our project “Bialik Tree Day – Indigenous Garden”.
 We also received a Commendation for the project “Bialik Sustainable September”.
 Well done to the students, staff and volunteers who all help to make our garden thrive